 World War II curtailed their adventures and Hubert died at Liverpool in the late

-which was to be her home for about twenty years As this address was where her father-in-law,
+be her home for about ten years As this address was where her father-in-law, John

-John H. Dunne (a wine merchant/agent born in Ireland), was living in 1901, it is
+H. Dunne (a wine merchant/agent born in Ireland), was living in 1901, it is possible

 In 1948 Emily travelled to Africa, returning from Mombasa on the Bloemfontain.

 In 1945, a Liverpool newspaper revealed that Edith had political interests and was